rosh021/superheroApplication/README.md

 | 2.  | `/`    | POST   | Send new favorite info to database                     |
 | 3.  | `/_id` | PATCH  | update favorite superhero, i.e powerstats of superhero |
 | 4.  | `/`    | DELETE | delete singe favorite superhero from database          |

+### Application pages

+This is MultiPages application build in react.
+The pages are:
+- Login Page
+- Register Page
+- Dashboard Page
+- Saved Page

+### Features Added

+Login and Registration features is added to make this application more authentic.

+### Assumptions

+- User need to Register before using this application.
+All the register users data(i.e firstName, lastName, email, password) are stored in database, password of users are encrypted and stored.
+- After registration, Users are navigated to login page.
+Users need to used correct email and password for login, the email and password which is used for registration.
+- After successful login, user data(i.e email, firstName, lastName, _id) is stored in session storages and users are navigated to dashboard.
+- In dashboard, Users need to search for their super hero name.
+The name of super hero need to started with capital latter and spelling of super hero need to be correct.
+After that, users is displayed with data(i.e image, name, powerstats, appearance, biography and work) of super hero.
+- "Add to Favorite" button is displayed, this button will save the your super hero as a favorite in database.
+- "Your Saved" tab in navbar, will displayed all the saved super hero.
+- In "Saved" page of application, you can edit the powerstats of your favorite super hero and update in database.
+- In "Saved" page in application, have "Remove from favorite", when you click it, your saved favorite super hero will remove from database and update.
+- "Logout" tab in navbar, will logout the user from any page (i.e. dashboardPage or savedPage) and navigated to login page.
+All the user data will be removed from Session storage.
+User need to login again.

+### Technical Challenges

+I cannot fetch the data from given api, so i have used the different api for getting the data.

+### Application Features

+- User friendly
+- Mobile Responsive
+- CRUD operation